-If you want a report of your club’s activity please stop by and see the boookkeeper.
+If you want a report of your club’s activity please stop by and see the bookkeeper.
 It usually can be provided the same day.

 Any questions, please feel free to ask in the main office.

 Details of Planning an Off-Site Event

 Faculty Advisors sign everything that pertains to events.
 Next, the signed forms are delivered to Anthony Parker (he has a box just inside his office).
-Once he signs the contract (only Mr. Parker can sign contracts), Diane Kaskon will send it to the appropriate Case House contact.
+Once he signs the contract (only Mr. Parker can sign contracts), Katie DeFoe will send it to the appropriate Case House contact.
 To close the loop, Case House will copy all approved/signed contracts back to Faculty Advisors.

 Main Office writes checks drawn on class funds.
 Please request a check as soon as you know you need one.
 Please do not use personal credit cards to make deposits.

 The transportation office (781-529-8055) requests that faculty advisors make all arrangements for bus transportation.
-Ask for Angel, she is the contact for Transportation.
-Any verbal request must be followed by a written request; forms are available in the Main Office
+Any verbal request must be followed by a written request; forms are available in the Main Office.

 Using the Town Green

-Use of the town green requires contacting Liz Zeytoonjian, Town Manager and providing her information about your event so she may contact/alert the appropriate parties:
+Use of the Town Green requires contacting the Town Manager and providing information about your event so he/she may contact/alert the appropriate parties: